Marble Blast Ultra: Gameplay

 In Marble Blast Ultra, players navigate a marble through obstacles and gaps to reach the finish in sixty levels.

-In the single-player mode, the player has the main goal of reaching the finish pad of the level as fast as possible.
+In the single-player mode, the player has the main goal of reaching the finish pad of the level as fast as possible while playing as a marble.
 Obstacles will hinder the player's progress, but powerups are also provided to help the player finish the level.
 There are sixty single player levels that can be completed by the player.
 They are divided into Beginner, Intermediate, and Advanced Levels, each category containing twenty levels.
 Many of these levels (such as 'Survival of the Fittest', 'Natural Selection', and 'Ordeal') are recycled from Marble Blast Gold.

 There is a par time set for each of the levels, and if the player beats the level under par time, the player will earn achievements based on how many levels they successfully completed under par time.
 Additionally, if the player has an Xbox Live connection, their best time will show on a leaderboard where players worldwide can compare their best times.
 The leaderboard is updated whenever a player gets a new record time.

 The game makes use of two new power-ups: